-In Northern Ireland, there are two types of COVID-19 vaccine to be used once they are approved.
-They both require two doses to provide the best protection.
-Both have been shown to be safe and effective in clinical trials.
+In Northern Ireland, the types of COVID-19 vaccine to be used require two doses to provide the best protection.
+They have been shown to be safe and effective in clinical trials.

-An independent group of experts has recommended that these vaccines are offered to those at highest risk of catching the infection and suffering serious complications if they do catch the infection.
+An independent group of experts has recommended that these vaccines are offered to those at highest risk of catching the infection and suffering serious complications if they do catch the infection risk as soon as possible.

 This includes older adults in care homes and frontline health and social care workers.
-When more vaccine becomes available, the vaccines will be offered to other people at risk as soon as possible.
+When more vaccine becomes available, the vaccines will be offered to other people at